hachikyuji/libModule/LibraryModule/README.md

     1. Go to route/auth.php
     2. Move the /register routes to the 'guest' middleware from the 'auth' middleware.
     3. Go to localhost/register

+Make sure to return it back to auth after creating an account to not interrupt the current program logic.